 As a result of position, size, and surrounding muscles, they can be challenging to strengthen specifically.
-Even though there are unique exercises that help you to support the lower spine.
+Even though there are unique back workouts with dumbbells that help you to support the lower spine.
 Here, I’ve shared some lower back workouts which you may do with the dumbbell.

-The hyperextension exercise increases lower body muscle strength, especially the hips and the lower back.
-So it is essentially a must-do exercise for increasing the reduced body strength.
+The hyperextension exercise increases lower body muscle strength, especially in the hips and the lower back.
+So it is essentially a must-do exercise and v taper workout for increasing the reduced body strength.

 You can do the hyper-extension exercise on the horizontal bench using a dumbbell.
 Here I have given the step-by-step procedure about how to hyperextension on a flat bench.

-- Start with lying prone (face downwards) onto a level bench—your both feet on the 1 corner of the bench and lower abs on the other corner.
+- Start with lying prone (face downwards) on a level bench—your both feet on the 1 corner of the bench and lower abs on the other corner.

 - Lock your toes behind, or ask your buddy to hold your feet on the bench.